seanhess/serials/doc/user-agreement.md

 #### Featured content

 Not all content will be presented in the same manner.
 We intend to allow any book to be added to the site.
 But we also intend to curate books in some way.
-Access to curated books may be significantly better.
+Access to curated books may be significantly easier.

 #### Credit and permission

 Make sure to add links to the author and artist to credit them for their hard work.
 Favor patreon or a home page with a donation button where available.

-Because we are reproducing art on the site, please either submit your own art, or ask permission of the artist first.
+Please either submit your own art, or ask permission of the artist before submitting it.

 #### Infringement, Opting Out